kezizhou/jenkinsServer/README.md

 # jenkinsServer
-Repo to install and configure Jenkins server
+Repo to install and configure Jenkins server using Chef and AWS infrastructure